EMH-Mark-I/Powertop-Systemd-auto-start-Deployment-Script/README.md

 `./install`

 ####  Enable / Disable Tunables
-If you have any custom tunable options that you want to set for devices, you can add them to the powertop.conf file located in /etc. You can execute custom tunable options by running `powertop_tunables` from the command line.
+If you have any custom tunable options that you want to set for devices, you can add them to the powertop.conf file located in /etc/powertop.conf.
+You can execute the custom tunable options by running `powertop_tunables` from the command line or by rebooting the system.

 Note: A quick way to find the command to enable / disable Powertop's auto-tune control of a device, run Powertop and navigate to the "tunables" view.
 Return / Enter on the option that you want enabled / disabled and take note of the "echo" command printed at the top.